 Huawei's P30 and P30 Pro came out early in 2019.
 The P30 replaces the P20, while the P30 Pro succeeds the P20 Pro, but how do they differ from each other?
 Also check out how the P30 Pro compares to the newer Mate 30 Pro.

-Here are the differences and similarities expected for the P30 and P30 Pro, based on the rumours and the confirmations.
-Which will be the right one for you?
+So here are the differences and similarities between the P30 and P30 Pro.
+Which is the right one for you?

-What's expected to be the same on the Huawei P30 and P30 Pro?
+What's the same on the Huawei P30 and P30 Pro?